 Earlville Opera House

 He went to see the building and fell in love with it.
 Skaggs believes these buildings are important links between our history, our present and our future.
-Not wanting it to be razed, but rather restored and preserved, he purchased it and incorporated it as the Earlville Opera House, Inc..
+Not wanting it to be razed, but rather restored and preserved, he purchased it in 1971 and incorporated it as the Earlville Opera House, Inc..
 Although the initial purchase price was extremely low because no one wanted it or cared about it, an enormous effort and initiative was required to set it on its way to becoming what it is today.

 His desire was to see the opera house reconstructed and revitalized.
 He felt that it’s proximity to Colgate University was a benefit, and that the community would much rather have a restored beautiful work of architecture in its town than a parking lot.
 Towards that end, he met with local politicians and civic organizations so they could understand his vision and become actively involved.
 This being the early 70’s, and his being a relative outsider, some local people expressed distrust and suspicion about his interest in the project.